ombulabs/blog/_posts/2016-01-20-set-up-and-run-hubot-in-non-heroku-server.markdown

 ```

 This is **not the best way to do it**, as the process could end unexpectedly and
-it won't come up again, making you re-attach to the session or kill it and
+it won't come up again.
+This forces you to re-attach to the session or kill it
-restart Hubot manually.
+and restart Hubot manually.

 The best way is to use either a `systemd` service or `monit`.
 For a `monit`
 example, check out
 [this gist](https://gist.github.com/philcryer/d391b72511f4b69cece3).

-In our case, we use `systemd`, allowing you to start it by running
+In our case, we use `systemd`, which allows us to start it by running
 `sudo service hubot start`.
 To do this, create the following service file:

 ```bash